 Appendix E TOC Commands

 The TUFLOW Operations Control (.toc) contains operating rules for structures, it is read into the .tcf using the Read Operating Control File command.
 For more information on the .toc see Section 4.2.10.
 Using operated structures is discussed in Section 5.10.
-The available TOC commands are detailed in Table E.1.
+The available TOC commands are listed below and are detailed in Table E.1.

 Table E.1: TUFLOW Classic/HPC TOC Commands